-The Christian religion is something to be, something to do, something to affect every transaction, every business and social relationship, every phase of everyday life.
-The strongest and most powerful ar-
+2. The Christian religion is something to be, something to do, something to affect every transaction, every business and social relationship, every phase of everyday life.

 3. The strongest and most powerful argument for Christianity is a loving and lovable Christian.